Tilings in graphons: Abstract

 \section{Abstract}

-We introduce a counterpart to the notion of vertex disjoint tilings by copy of a fixed graph $F$ to the setting of graphons.
+We introduce a counterpart to the notion of tilings, that is vertex-disjoint copies of a fixed graph $F$, to the setting of graphons.
 The case $F=K_{2}$ gives the notion of matchings in graphons.
 We give a transference statement that allows us to switch between the finite and limit notion, and derive several favorable properties, including the LP-duality counterpart to the classical relation between the fractional vertex covers and fractional matchings/tilings, and discuss connections with property testing.

 As an application of our theory, we determine the asymptotically almost sure $F$-tiling number of inhomogeneous random graphs $\mathbb{G}(n,W)$.
-As another application, in an accompanying paper {[}Hladký, Hu, Piguet: Komlós's tiling theorem via graphon covers, preprint{]} we give a proof of a strengthening of a theorem of Komlós {[}Komlós: Tiling Turán Theorems, Combinatorica, 2000{]}.
+As another application, in an accompanying paper {[}Hladký, Hu, Piguet: Komlós's tiling theorem via graphon covers, J. Graph Theory, 2019{]} we give a proof of a strengthening of a theorem of Komlós {[}Komlós: Tiling Turán Theorems, Combinatorica, 2000{]}.

 \global\long \JUSTIFY#1{\mbox{\fbox{ #1}}\quad}

 \global\long \SUPPORT{\mathrm{supp\:}}

 \global\long \SUPPORTPOSITIVE{\mathrm{supp}}